MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/buy-remote-assist.md

 ---
 author: xonatia
-description: Learn how to buy Dynamics 365 Remote Assist for HoloLens and mobile ms.author: xolee ms.date: 04/01/2020 ms.service: crm-online
+description: Learn how to buy a subscription of the Dynamics 365 Remote Assist HoloLens and mobile apps. ms.author: xolee ms.date: 04/01/2020 ms.service: crm-online